UBC-DSCI/introduction-to-datascience-python/source/foreword-text.md

 The first important concept addressed by this book is tidy data, which is a format for tabular data formally introduced to the statistical community in a 2014 paper by Hadley Wickham.
-The tidy data organization strategy has proven a powerful abstract concept for conducting data analysis, in large part because of the vast toolchain implemented in the Tidyverse collection of R packages.
+Although originally popularized within the R programming language community via the Tidyverse package collection, the tidy data format is a language-independent concept that facilitates the application of powerful generalized data cleaning and wrangling tools.
 The second key concept is the development of workflows for reproducible and auditable data analyses.
 Modern data analyses have only grown in complexity due to the availability of data and the ease with which we can implement complex data analysis procedures.
 Furthermore, these data analyses are often part of